the-moebius/joda-helpers/README.md

 The MIT License (MIT)

-Copyright (c) 2017 Slava Fomin II, MOEBIUS FOUNDATION.
+Copyright ⓒ 2017—2020 Slava Fomin II, MOEBIUS FOUNDATION.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal